Web-Development-Environments-2022/322826975/README.md

 * A bit of Q&A.
 * You can send him an email.
 If you'd like, you can add emojies simply by tapping on the body textbox
   (The emoji window is toggled on and off each time you press on the body's textbox).

+#please be sure to turn of your ad blocker!

 Enjoy!!